 But wait!
 That’s not all!
 We’ve got search committees.
 I’m on two this year.
 The first one required a ~40-hour investment.
 The second one’s beginning next week.
 We’ve also got all the little ad hoc committees and working groups and consultations and admissions reviews (and all the crappy enterprise software one must navigate in order to complete these tasks).

-In general, I’d say I spend at least ten hours (and, occasionally, up to 30 hours) each week in service-related meetings at school.
+In general, I’d say I spend at least ten hours (and, occasionally, up to 30 hours) each week in service-related meetings and independent activities at school.
 Yet I also do a good deal of external service, too.
 I serve on editorial and advisory boards, contribute to design studies and competitions, consult on event and exhibition planning for other cultural institutions, and review manuscripts for journals and presses.
 The latter, again, requires a good amount of time.
 I can typically read a journal article manuscript and write up a review in three or four hours; I do this five to ten times each year.
-I also review three to five book manuscripts each year, dedicating ten to fifteen hours to each project.
+I also review three to ten book manuscripts each year, dedicating ten to fifteen hours to each project.
 This is fun, and it’s enlightening, but it’s work — and it typically happens on weekends.